94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 ### When to Use This Workflow

-When you receive a task like: "Sync mitigation M1033 to NebulaGraph" or "Process M1034 mitigation"
+When you receive a task like: "Sync mitigation M1033 to NebulaGraph" or "Process M1034 mitigation".
+The "M1034" (or any other mitigation following "MXXXX" pattern, where XXXX is 4 digits) will be an input parameter for this workflow further down abbreviated as M####.

 ## Critical Schema Information